Speak to a pharmacist and get help and support on new medication you have been given.

 2. How much does the New Medicine Service cost?

-The New Medicine Service is FREE on the NHS.
+The New Medicine Service is funded by the NHS.

 3. Do I have to discuss my medicines over the counter?